jaspector

 Permits are required for common structural and occupancy changes, floodplain work, major roof repairs, certain siding work, and qualifying accessory-structure work under county rules.

-Typical processing time is Baltimore County does not publish a general countywide building permit review-time estimate on the pages reviewed for this research..
+Building permit processing times in Essex, Baltimore County, MD typically run Baltimore County does not publish a general countywide building permit review-time estimate on the pages reviewed for this research..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Essex, Baltimore County, MD.
 The following work is generally exempt: Small detached accessory structures and similar uses under the county square-foot and location thresholds; Low decks within the county exemption; Flag poles and bases; Retaining walls less than 3 feet; Certain sidewalks and driveways; Interior finish work such as cabinets, countertops, carpeting, tiling, painting, and papering; Small prefabricated swimming pools below county thresholds; Accessory playground equipment at detached one- and two-family dwellings; Certain limited nonstructural interior alterations; Like-for-like deck board/nailer replacement without dimensional increase; Two layers of shingles without the county's roof-deck replacement trigger.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Building Inspection Division before proceeding.
+When in doubt, confirm with the local building department before starting work.